Jodie Foster filmography

 Jodie Foster is an American actress and filmmaker.
 Regarded as one of the greatest and most accomplished actors of her generation, Foster is known for her selectivity and playing intellectually complex, strong willed female protagonists.
 A career spanning six decades, Foster's career spans from being a successful child actor to an influential cinematic figure as an adult, a rarity in cinema.
 Over her six decades long career, Foster has starred in over 50 feature films and 30 television shows.

 Foster began her professional career as a child model at age three appearing in a Coppertone commercial.
 Following appearances in numerous advertisements, she made her television debut at age five, in a 1968 episode of the sitcom Mayberry R.F.D., following which she guest-starred in numerous television shows including Gunsmoke, The Doris Day Show, The Courtship of Eddie's Father, My Three Sons, Bonanza, Paper Moon, and Kung Fu.
 Foster made her feature film debut with Disney's adventure film Napoleon and Samantha (1972).
 Following notable appearances as Becky Thatcher in the musical film Tom Sawyer (1973), and in Martin Scorsese's Alice Doesn't Live Here Anymore (1974), Foster rose to international prominence in 1976 at age 13 with four prominent releases: Taxi Driver, Bugsy Malone, Freaky Friday, and The Little Girl Who Lives Down the Lane, with the first of these earning Foster her first nomination for an Academy Award.
-She continued to garner praise and became a teen idol with starring roles in a array of films, including Candleshoe (1977), and Foxes (1980).
-During this period, Foster also made numerous european films, including the French comedy-drama Moi, fleur bleue (1977), and the Italian comedy Casotto (1978).
+She continued to garner praise and became a teen idol with starring roles in an array of films, including Candleshoe (1977), and Foxes (1980).
+During this period, Foster also made numerous European films, including the French comedy-drama Moi, fleur bleue (1977), and the Italian comedy Casotto (1978).
 By the end of the decade, Foster established herself as the most prominent child actor of the era.